Who We Are

 Jane Mowbray has been a community gardener and seed saver for a couple of decades.
 She joined her local community garden in Sydney hoping to find or recruit more seed savers but instead, she became a dedicated community gardener.
 Jane believes there is nothing that provides a better sense of belonging to a community and to the wonders of the natural world than being part of a community garden.Read More

 Naomi is a permaculturalist who is passionate about promoting healthy food systems, sustainable lifestyles, and cultivating community.
-She helped to establish the first community garden in the satellite city of Palmerston near Darwin and from there became involved with CGA in 2015 then took on the role of President in 2019.
+She helped to establish the first community garden in the satellite city of Palmerston near Darwin and from there became involved with CGA in 2015 then took on the role of President from 2019 to 2025.
 Naomi believes that community gardens have a pivotal role to play in ensuring better health outcomes for Australians, building community, addressing the climate crisis, reducing waste, and educating people.
 Awarded a Churchill Fellowship in 2019 to learn from community garden networks around the world, Naomi’s vision for CGA is to build the organisation into one that supports the growth and needs of community gardens around Australia, providing them with education, support, resources, and sustenance to continue their work and therefore their positive impact on the communities they reside in.Read More

 Mohamed Elmasri